scikit-umfpack/scikit-umfpack/README.rst

 Testing
 -------

-After installation, you can launch the test suite from outside the source directory (you will need to have the ``nose`` package installed):
+After installation, you can launch the test suite from the source directory (you will need to have the ``pytest`` package installed):

 ::

-    nosetests -v scikits.umfpack
+    pytest scikits/umfpack